Click Photo for Larger Version

 Note how the stones have been carved.
 The stones have been well crafted along their edges (the margins of the stones).
-Note especially the well carved area at the corner.
-Well carved margins help align the stone.
-The not–so–well carved central area is called the “boss” of the stone.
-This early, somewhat primitive looking stone carving is called “rusticated.”
+Note especially the well-carved area at the corner.
+Well-carved margins help align the stone.
+The rounded carved central area is called the “boss” of the stone.

 Compare the southwestern corner—Click Here.